When your family is under the weather, use these remedies to stay hydrated, supported and entertained during the long days of sniffles.

 They may be sick, but it does not always mean that their engines aren’t full speed ahead!
 Prepare as many opportunities for playtime, but also use this time for lots of snuggles and one on one time.

-- Parking lot games: matching matchbox cars to colored shirts or pieces of paper
+- Parking lot games: matching matchbox cars to colors, letters, etc.

 - Beading on string or pipe cleaners